 d) Information on the revisions (curation) and status of the xml-document prior to its addition to the RLE Database.

-Document: Case study
+Document: Case studies

 As mentioned, this xml document aims to systematize all the information related to ecosystems’ collapse risk assessments that have applied the IUCN RLE Categories and Criteria or some other international standard.
 These assessments may vary in structure and depth of analysis, so it is essential to clarify before starting: